fuankarion/Vision17/Lab6-Superpixels/readme.md

 Segmentation parameter tuning and Image preprocessing

--   Did  you have to scale (up or down) any of the channesl (r,g,b,x,y). why?
+-   Did  you have to scale (up or down) the value of any of the channesl (r,g,b,x,y). why?
+-   Did you have to re-scale the images, why?
 -   The hyperparameter 'numberOfClusters', is probably the most important parameter in this problem, how can you choose it?

 Evaluation

--   How can we evaluate a general segmentation problem?, is it diffreent if we have multiple ground truth?
+-  How can we evaluate a general segmentation problem?, how can we handle the multiple ground truth?
 -  What evaluation strategy did you choose, why?
+-  How do your segementation methods perform on this sample set?

 Discuss the results
 -  Does it make sense to use other color spaces different from RGB?  why?
 -  What segmentation method or color space seems to yield the best result, can you give some insight on why?
--  What are the limitations of the method?
+-  What are the limitations of the method? (again CPU and RAM memory are well known constriants, try to go further)
 -  Do you think any of the channels seems to be most discriminative
--  Overall, what are the fail conditions of the implemented methods?
+-  Overall, what seem to the fail conditions of the implemented methods?
--  How could your method be improved?
+-  Finally,  how could you improve your best method?